apigeekdemos/apigee-s1p-labs/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

    In order to fix the error from the previous step, you need an API key.

    a.
-To get an API Key, go to Management UI, create an API Product add `edgemicro-auth` and `edgemicro_cf-{your_initials}_helloapi.YOUR-SYSTEM-DOMAIN` API Proxies to it.
+To get an API Key, go to Management UI, create an API Product add `edgemicro-auth` and `edgemicro_cf-{your-initials}-sampleapi-mg.YOUR-SYSTEM-DOMAIN` API Proxies to it.
 Create an APP and get a Key.

    b.
 Come back to the CF CLI to restart the edge micro app, for it to get the latest API Products.